C2-Labs/atlas-deploy/docker_standalone/README.md

-# atlas-deploy for Local Docker
+# ATLAS Deployment for Local Docker
 Installation files and instructions for deploying C2 Labs ATLAS in a Local Docker Environment